julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/0_windows.md

    Also note that it will protect your password by not displaying it to the screen when you type, but it is registering your key strokes.

+    !!! note
-    Note: *Security is important at all levels, so even though you have to use this password often, don't be tempted to make it too simple.
+        Security is important at all levels,
+        so even though you have to use this password often, don't be tempted to make it too simple.
-    Essentially all of your Window's files can be viewed and modified by this user, so keep that password safe and strong.*
+        Essentially all of your Window's files can be viewed and modified by this user, so keep that password safe and strong.

-    *Also be careful __not to mess with any permissions__!
+        Also be careful __not to mess with any permissions__!
         If you think you need to do that to complete this setup, then stop and reach out to me.
         You should NOT have to worry about any permissions with this, and if you do get stuck there then I need to know so I can help troubleshoot you through this, or so we know we need to update this guide*.

 1. Finally, the prompt will change and you will be on a command line.
    Type `pwd` and press enter to see where you currently are in the FS.